carlonicolo/introsde-2015-assignment-1/README.md

 ---

 * The functionality getPersonByIdInteractive(String id).
-Thaks to this method is possible to take the input from the user then execute the program with a little bit of interactive.
+Thaks to this method is possible to take the input from the user:
 ```java
 else if (method.equals("getPersonByIdInteractive")) {
 	String s;